Ishiyama Hongan-ji

-The cathedral-fortress was considered impenetrable, due largely to its location and orientation.
+The temple-fortress was considered impenetrable, due largely to its location and orientation.
 In addition, roughly a hundred priests were on patrol at any given time, and upwards of ten thousand could be summoned to battle simply by ringing a bell.
 The priests of the fortress came not only from Osaka and the surrounding areas, but also from the Ikko sect's home provinces of Kaga and Echizen.
 The priests also had many allies, including the Mōri clan, who supplied the fortress when it was under siege.
 Both Uesugi Kenshin and Takeda Shingen, both of whom were rivals of Oda Nobunaga, simply by keeping Nobunaga and each other occupied, did the Ikki a great service.

-The Hongan-ji came under siege from the forces of Oda Nobunaga in 1576, but, due in part to its position on the coast, managed to hold out for 11 years, making this the longest siege in Japanese history.
+The Hongan-ji came under siege from the forces of Oda Nobunaga in 1570, but, due in part to its position on the coast, managed to hold out for 11 years, making this the longest siege in Japanese history.
 In August 1580, the Abbot Kōsa (Kennyo) was persuaded to surrender, ending the 11-year-long siege.

 At the time of the surrender, the entire temple complex was set aflame.
 According to some sources, this was done from within, to deny Nobunaga any true material gains from having defeated the Ikki.
 Though some members of the group fled to Kaga Province to make a final stand, the destruction of the Ishiyama Hongan-ji was truly the killing blow which marked the destruction of the sect as a militant force.

 Three years later, Toyotomi Hideyoshi began the construction of Osaka Castle on the same site.